Say No to Drunk Driving Over the Holidays

 – If you’re 21 and you brought minors with you, leave the party.
 No questions asked.

 – Secure a designated driver (D.D.) ahead of time.
-If you’re 21, but you drove your friends who are also of the legal drinking age, make yourself the D.D. — this step is needed to prevent any sort of alcohol-impaired driving that can result in a possible DUI arrest.
+If you’re 21, but you drove your friends who are also of the legal drinking age, make yourself the designated driver.
+This step is needed to prevent any sort of alcohol-impaired driving that can result in a possible DUI arrest.

 Always expect the unexpected.
 And, when the unexpected happens…be prepared to take initiative.
 The last thing you want to do is ring in the New Year from your local county jail.
 It’s not worth it.